VBPD chief says Oceanfront substation has reduced crime, even though it's not being used much

 Still several council members want to see the building more utilized.

-“To make it much more comfortable for our officers,” Vice Mayor Rosemary Wilson said.
+“To make it much more comfortable for our officers,” said Vice Mayor Rosemary Wilson.

-City Manager Patrick Duhaney said the economic development department are reaching out with building owners to see about potential improvements to the building.
+City Manager Patrick Duhaney said the economic development department is reaching out with building owners to see about potential improvements to the building.

 Since late 2020, more than $2 million has been invested in Oceanfront security initiatives.
 Virginia Beach Police now have 22 new high definition surveillance cameras installed, with an additional 20 on the way.
-In addition, ShotSpotter gunshot detection technology is fully functional, lighting is being upgraded, a public-address system has been installed along the boardwalk.
+In addition, ShotSpotter gunshot detection technology is fully functional, lighting is being upgraded and a public address system has been installed along the boardwalk.